Livio Milts: Urartu

 On 21 June 2021, it was announced that Milts had signed with Urartu competing in the Armenian Premier League.
 On 14 December 2021, Milts left Urartu by mutual consent.

 PAEEK

-In January 2021 he signed for Cypriot First Division club PAEEK.
+In January 2022, he signed for Cypriot First Division club PAEEK.

+Patro Eisden

+On 21 June 2022, Milts returned to Belgium to sign for Patro Eisden.

+Milts was sent on a six-month loan to Hoogstraten on 31 January 2023.

+Dessel Sport

+On 2 August 2023, Milts signed a contract with Dessel Sport, on a three-year contract.